 Response Number 2: Might Equals Right

 Valerie isn’t really providing an argument for why abortion should be allowed here.
 She’s simply stating the fact that we have the means of ending a pregnancy if we want.
 But how does our having the ability to do something automatically make it right?
 We have the ability to lie, cheat and steal, too.
 Should we be allowed to do those actions?
-She’s actually begging the question here, assuming the very thing that she is trying to prove: abortion is good.
+She’s actually begging the question here, assuming that abortion is good which is the very thing that she is trying to prove.3

 Response Number 3: Illness vs. Killing

-Another question Valerie raises is: how does the fact that someone dies of natural causes get us to the conclusion that directly and intentionally killing a human being is okay?
-This is the difference between someone dying of a heart attack or someone shooting them in the heart.
+Another question Valerie raises for me is: how does the fact that someone dies of natural causes get us to the conclusion that directly and intentionally killing a human being is okay?4 This is the difference between someone dying of a heart attack or someone shooting them in the heart.
 So far, there does not seem to be much to learn from her caribou and whale example.

 Point Number 2: Adverse Conditions

 Valerie claims she’s not only thinking about the parents here but also considering the well-being of the child herself.
-We are preventing the child from being brought up in circumstances which might lead him or her to a life of crime.
+We are preventing the child from being brought up in circumstances that might lead him or her to a life of crime.5

 “A Swedish study in the 1960s found that children born to mothers who sought and were denied abortions were more likely to grow up under adverse conditions and to engage in criminal behavior.
 In 2001, American economists Steven Levitt and John Donohue analyzed post-Roe data and reported that legalized abortion in the U.S. measurably reduced the crime rate as the next generation came of age.
 Levitt and Donohue’s findings were fiercely disputed and reanalyzed, and errors were caught—but the effect remained significant, which coincides with similar studies conducted in Canada and Australia.”